-Your yacht is equipped with a hydraulic davit (winch) or an optional hydraulic davit upgrade.
+Your yacht is equipped with a standard-equipped manual davit (winch) or an optional hydraulic davit.
 Please read the davit's manual which explains detailed operating instructions and safety hazards.
 The davit controls are typically located on the back side of the davit, just above the davit base.